adamwong246/testeranto/README.md

 # kokomo bay 🏝

-This repo serves as a test subject from the framework `testeranto`
+This repo serves as a test subject from the framework `testeranto`.